sorrowfulseraph/sorrowfulseraph/README.md

 dni if you genuinely sexualize or ship yourself with pokemon, or overuse the same "did you know vaporeon.." yes, yes I know and I WISH I didn't!
 It's a silly water fox that's ALL!

 "Miguel O'Hara fans" from TikTok/Twitter DNI.
-I'm talking about the specific brand of fans who oversexualized and mischaracterized him SO bad it felt like those "Y/N x alpha CEO" videos rather than Miguel.
+I'm talking about the specific brand of fans who oversexualized and mischaracterized him SO bad it felt like those "Y/N x alpha CEO" videos rather than Miguel and made heavily infatilized ocs to pair him with.

+Coffin of Andy and Leyley, Scott Pilgrim adjacent media also dni.